raydenlim/tp/docs/UserGuide.md

 :information_source: Note:

-* The index refers to the index number shown in the displayed consultation list.
+* The consultation index refers to the index number shown in the displayed consultation list.
-* The index **must be a positive integer** 1, 2, 3, …​ that is within the range of the consultation list.
+* The consultation index **must be a positive integer** 1, 2, 3, …​ that is within the range of the consultation list.
 * The name of the student must exist in F.A.K.E.J.A.R.V.I.S.

 </md>